RiftLurker/screeps-utils/README.md

 ## Introduction
 This module aims to provide easy to use utility functionality while still being highly configurable.
-It is written with EcmaScript
+It is written with EcmaScript 2015 features in mind.

 ## Installation